Rebuilding the Montreal Canadiens: Our Readers Respond

 Challenges and Considerations

 Rebuilding any team is fraught with complications.
 The largest challenge is usually bureaucratic inertia.
 There are also short-term economic consequences and language politics to be considered.
 Likewise, the organization has made commitments.
 Marc Bergevin signed a multi-year contract extension that could keep him with the organization until the end of the 2021-22 season while Claude Julien signed a five-year contract last year.
 The piece did not focus on how to address these very real concerns.
-Instead, the goal was to put those issues one side and focus on one central question: If we were to reimagine the Montreal Canadiens, how might we proceed?
+Instead, the goal was to put those issues to one side and focus on one central question: If we were to reimagine the Montreal Canadiens, how might we proceed?

 First and foremost, I wrote that the team needs to define their vision and mission that is consistent with today’s NHL.
 Indeed, management must abandon the old idea that teams are built from the goaltender out and solve the decades-long paucity of strong centers.
 It also means ensuring goal-scoring and prioritizing 0ffensive strategies.